 But others pointed out that in terms of quality of care - as shown by the health outcomes - the findings were more damning.

-Kate Andrews, of the Institute of Economic Affairs, said the NHS was "far from being the envy of the world".
+Kate Andrews, of free-market think tank the Institute of Economic Affairs, said the NHS was "far from being the envy of the world".